LGBTQ rights in Mississippi: HIV/AIDS

 Mississippi has among the highest rates of new human immunodeficiency virus (HIV) diagnoses in the United States, with an infection rate of 17.8 per 100,000 residents compared to the national average of 11.2.
 African Americans are disproportionately affected; although they make up 38% of the state's population, they represent 78% of all reported HIV cases.

 Homophobia, racism, and poverty have been cited as barriers to HIV/AIDS prevention and treatment in the state.
 Advocates note that stigma and discrimination against people of color are compounded for those who are also LGBTQ, while economic inequality limits access to preventive care such as pre-exposure prophylaxis (PrEP).

 Mississippi also maintains HIV criminalization laws enacted during the height of the HIV/AIDS epidemic, which make it a felony to fail to disclose one's HIV-positive status to a sexual partner, even if transmission does not occur.
 Critics argue that these laws are based on outdated science; for example, spitting is criminalized despite no documented cases of HIV transmission through saliva.
 A 2024 report by the Williams Institute found that at least 43 people were arrested for HIV-related offenses in Mississippi between 2004 and 2021.

 Transgender rights

 Identity documents

-Transgender people in Mississippi can generally change the gender marker on their identity documents.
+Transgender people in Mississippi could generally change the gender marker on their identity documents.
 In April 2025, the Mississippi Supreme Court ruled that a transgender teenager could not legally change his name until he turned 21, citing a "lack of maturity," despite the support of both parents.
 The court misgendered the teen throughout the ruling.
 While the legal age of majority in Mississippi is 21, minors are allowed to change their name in other circumstances if they have parental consent.

 The Real You Act of 2022

-On January 17, 2022, State Senator Chad McMahan introduced The Real You Act, which sought impose restrictions on name and gender changes.
+On January 17, 2022, State Senator Chad McMahan introduced The Real You Act, which sought to impose restrictions on name and gender changes.
 The bill would have: